PalituxD/password-less-app/README.md

-# PasswordLessApp
+#MyAppStack

-PasswordLessApp project builds a passwordless stack api in AWS that allows you create your own secured services.
-The Authentication process is verified using the user's mobile number.
-A secret code is sent to the user inmeditly after invocation of /sign-up and validated it in /sign-in, the generated JWT could be refreshed using /refresh-token endpoint.
+MyAppStack project contains all services for MyApp application.

 ## Quick start guide 🚀

-This instructions allow you to build and deploy a passwordless application.
+This instructions allow you to build and deploy a stack for MyApp application.

 Check **Deployment** to know how to deploy this project.
 Check **Development** to know how to update this project.